C.J. Abrams Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.16 team ERA ranks fourth across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).

 © 2023 Data Skrive.
 All rights reserved.